TheLope/clue-tags/docs/details/index.md

 To import:

-- Copy contents of one of the provided clue descriptions lists to your clipboard
+- Copy contents of one of the provided clue details lists to your clipboard
 - Import via right-clicking the *Clue Details* text at the top of the sidebar configuration

 ![Item Tag Config](images/config.png)